 Do I still own my home when it’s in a trust?

-The short answer is no — the trust owns your home.
+The short answer is no — the trustees hold your home on behalf of the beneficiaries.
 But the more relevant question is: who controls the trust?
 If you are a trustee (which you should be), you remain in control of the property day-to-day.
-You no longer legally own it, yet you control it because you are in charge of it.
+You no longer legally own it, yet you control it because you are one of the people in charge of managing it.
+This separation of legal ownership and control is the foundation of English trust law — a concept England invented over 800 years ago.

 Can I put my home in a trust if I still have a mortgage?

 Yes, you can.
-Thanks to the distinction between legal and beneficial ownership — a concept England invented.
-Legal ownership means your name is on the title.
-Beneficial ownership means the value that belongs to you after the mortgage is repaid.
+Thanks to the distinction between legal and beneficial ownership — a cornerstone of English trust law.
+Legal ownership means your name is on the title at Land Registry.
+Beneficial ownership means the value that belongs to you — your equity in the property.
 You can transfer the beneficial interest into trust using a Declaration of Trust, even with an active mortgage.
-Over time, the mortgage goes down and the value goes up — and all that growth happens inside your trust.
+The legal title stays in your name (because you need the lender’s consent to transfer that), but the beneficial interest — the real value — sits inside the trust.
+Over time, the mortgage goes down and the property value goes up, and all that growth happens inside your trust.

 Will a trust protect my home from care fees?

-If structured correctly and established years in advance — before there is any foreseeable need for care — a trust can protect your home from being used to pay care fees.
-You must have legitimate reasons for creating the trust beyond care fee avoidance (such as divorce protection, IHT planning, or avoiding probate).
+If structured correctly and established years in advance — before there is any foreseeable need for care — a discretionary trust can protect your home from being included in a local authority financial assessment for care fees.
+The key is that you must have legitimate reasons for creating the trust beyond care fee protection.
 At MP Estate Planning, we document nine annotated reasons for putting a home into trust, none of which mention care fees specifically.
+Care fee protection is a genuine ancillary benefit of proper estate planning, but it cannot be the primary motivation — otherwise the local authority may argue deprivation of assets.
+There is no fixed time limit on deprivation rules (unlike the 7-year IHT rule), but the longer the gap between transferring the asset and any need for care, the stronger your position.

 How much does it cost to put my house in a trust?

-Prices vary based on complexity and whether tax planning is involved, but typically range from £850 to £2,000 or more.
-The easiest way to assess value is to compare against care fees at approximately £1,700 per week — the entire cost of a trust is usually equivalent to just 2–4 weeks of care.
+Prices vary based on complexity and whether tax planning is involved, but typically range from £850 to £2,000 or more for straightforward situations.
+MP Estate Planning is the first and only company in the UK that actively publishes all prices on YouTube, so you always know what to expect.
+When you compare the cost of a trust to the potential costs of care fees — currently around £1,200–£1,500 per week on average — the entire cost of a trust is usually equivalent to just 1–2 weeks of care.
 It’s a one-time fee that can protect your family for up to 125 years.

 What is the difference between a bare trust and a discretionary trust?

-A bare trust gives the beneficiary an absolute right to the assets at age 18 — it’s simple but not IHT-efficient and offers limited protection.
-A discretionary trust gives the trustees full power to decide who benefits, when, and how much.
+A bare trust gives the beneficiary an absolute right to the assets at age 18 — the trustee is merely a nominee.
+It’s simple but not IHT-efficient and offers no meaningful protection from care fees or divorce.
+A discretionary trust gives the trustees full power to decide who benefits, when, and how much — no beneficiary has an automatic entitlement.
 This makes it far more flexible and far more protective against care fees, divorce, and creditors.
-The vast majority (98–99%) of trusts settled in the UK are discretionary trusts.
+The vast majority (98–99%) of trusts settled in the UK are discretionary trusts, and for good reason.

 How does a trust affect inheritance tax?